Implan-Group/api/impact/readme.md

 ## Top Level Region Children
 - This endpoint returns all Children Regions (children of the Top Level Region) for a given Aggregation Scheme and Dataset
 - An optional filter can limit the response region types
-- Use this endpoint for INTL Aggregation Schemes (with no Region Type Filter) to get a list of all supported Country Regions
+- Use this endpoint for International Industry Sets (with no Region Type Filter) to get a list of all supported Country Regions

 #### Request
 - `GET {{api_domain}}api/v1/region/{{aggregationSchemeId}}/{{dataSetId}}/children`